llvm/llvm-project/clang/docs/UsersManual.rst

       /guard:<value>          Enable Control Flow Guard with /guard:cf, or only the table with /guard:cf,nochecks
-      /Gv                     Set __vectorcall as a default calling convention /Gw-                    Don't put each data item in its own section /Gw                     Put each data item in its own section /GX-                    Disable exception handling
+      /Gv                     Set __vectorcall as a default calling convention /Gw-                    Do not put each data item in its own section (default) /Gw                     Put each data item in its own section /GX-                    Deprecated (like not passing /EH)
-      /GX                     Enable exception handling
+      /GX                     Deprecated; use /EHsc
-      /Gy-                    Don't put each function in its own section (default) /Gy                     Put each function in its own section /Gz                     Set __stdcall as a default calling convention /help                   Display available options
+      /Gy-                    Do not put each function in its own section (default) /Gy                     Put each function in its own section /Gz                     Set __stdcall as a default calling convention /help                   Display available options
-      /imsvc <dir>            Add directory to system include search path, as if part of %INCLUDE% /I <dir>                Add directory to include search path /J                      Make char type unsigned
+      /imsvc <dir>            Add <dir> to system include search path, as if in %INCLUDE% /I <dir>                Add directory to include search path /J                      Make char type unsigned
       /LDd                    Create debug DLL